raodhruv94/Maven-Analytics_powerbi/README.md

-THE SITUATION

-I am a Business Intelligence Analyst at AdventureWorks, a global manufacturing company that produces cycling equipment and accessories

 THE BRIEF

 The management team needs a way to track KPIs (sales, revenue, profit, returns), compare regional performance, analyze product-level trends, and identify high-value customers.